AdlerFarHorizons/NITELite-pipeline/README.md

 Increasing the resources available to the docker container will typically resolve this.
 To do so, on Docker Desktop go to "settings" (gear icon) and then select "resources".
 There should be a slider for Memory.

+#### Why can't I push my edits to Git?
+You cloned with https (as recommended earlier).
+This is simpler, but doesn't enable you to publish your changes.
+Clone with ssh instead, after setting up ssh.

 ## Editing the Code